British Society for Rheumatology Psoriatic Arthritis Register (BSR-PsA)

 HERU researchers involved in this research project: Paul McNamee

-External Collaborators: Jones, G., MacFarlane, G. (Other Applied Health Sciences); and Neilson, A. (University of Edinburgh)
+External Investigators: Jones, G. (Chief Investigator), MacFarlane, G. (Other Applied Health Sciences); and Neilson, A. (University of Edinburgh)